 There are a few ways you can cook your Jamaican jerk wings:

 - Grilling (gets a great smokey flavor on your wings)

-- Air Fry (the method I used here, that gets you a crispy skin).
+- Air Fry (that gets you a crispy skin).

 - Bake (A healthier option, and a great one if you don’t have a grill, or air fryer).